AdrSkapars/uom_policy_dataset/Change of Circumstances Policy for Postgraduate Research Students Policy (Oct 2022).md

 b.
 Full-time students who are extending the standard period of their degree or entering or extending the submission pending period will normally be eligible for Council Tax exemption.

 c.
 Students taking a period of interruption for the purpose of maternity or adoption are still eligible for continued Council Tax exemption.

-A student is only entitled to council tax exemption during submission pending if they were previously full-time on their original program of study.
+A student is only entitled to council tax exemption during submission pending if they were previously full-time on their original programme of study.

 # 10. MATERNITY, ADOPTION and PATERNITY ENTITLEMENTS